 Check Price - Amazon UK

-If you find a way to make coffee machines do the other important stuff after turning on, such as washing cups, emptying drip trays, filling bean hoppers and so on, then please do let me discover! ;-).
+If you find a way to make coffee machines do the other important stuff after turning on, such as washing cups, emptying drip trays, filling bean hoppers and so on, then please do let me know! ;-).

 Semi-automatic traditional espresso machines

-The semi-auto espresso machines I’m about to introduce you to are smart in the true sense of the word, for the reasons I’ll explain for each machine, and with the combination of a smart plug or smart switch, you can likewise make them connected in terms of being able to remotely turn them on or off.
+The semi-auto espresso machines I’m about to introduce you to are smart in the true sense of the word, for the reasons I’ll explain for each machine, and with the combination of a smart plug or smart switch, you can also make them connected in terms of being able to remotely turn them on or off.

-This is a cracking little espresso coffee machine, which can be used for home baristas, or for complete beginners who have no interest in the home barista hobby.
+This is a cracking little espresso machine, which can be used for home baristas, or for complete beginners who have no interest in the home barista hobby.

 These machines usually “boast” (fake boast, as this isn’t something to boast about) 15 bars or even 19 bars of pump pressure, and they usually come with pressurized baskets, not standard baskets.

-Some of the entry-level home barista espresso coffee machines, including the entry-level machines from Sage, come with both standard baskets and pressurized baskets (Sage call them dual walled baskets), so if you prefer, you can use the dual walled baskets & this reduces the importance of the griner quality and home barista skill.
+Some of the entry-level home barista espresso machines, including the entry-level machines from Sage, come with both standard baskets and pressurized baskets (Sage call them dual walled baskets), so if you prefer, you can use the dual walled baskets & this reduces the importance of the griner quality and home barista skill.

 The smart bits